Shazaiib47/mortal-kombat-ms2/README.md

 To view my live project, please click the link below.
 I hope you have fun playing the game as much as I do.

 [View My Live Project Here](https://shazaiib47.github.io/mortal-kombat-ms2/)

+## User Experience (UX) <a name="ux"></a>

+- ### External User Goals

+    - As a User who plays the game, I want to be able to have fun playing the game.
+    - As a User who plays the game, I want my effort to be recognised whilst playing.

+- ### Site Owner Goals

+    - As the site owner of the game, I want to share the same experiences as the visitor and have fun playing the game as well.
+    - As the site owner of the game, I want to be able to view all the elements of the game on a single page to prevent scrolling.